Are you retired — or planning to quit work soon — and looking for ways to put a little extra cash in your pocket?

 Home repair services are always in high demand.
 Many people don’t know how to do these jobs or don’t have the time.

-As a retiree, you can put all the tricks and repair tips you have learned over the years to work and get paid for it at the same time.
+As a retiree, you can put all the tricks and repair tips you have learned over the years to do such work and get paid for it at the same time.
 Advertise your services on Craigslist or in your local newspaper, or pin up a notice on bulletin boards at hardware and grocery stores.

 Alter and mend clothing

 Contrary to popular belief, people still repair their clothing — or would like to if they had time.
 If you can sew on buttons, alter and hem pants or patch a tear, you may be able to tap into this market.